davidcalikes/Late-Gigs/docs/README.md

-    * The Main Menu of the app appears when the app starts and offers the user the choice of four options.
+    * The Main Menu appears when the app starts and offers the user the choice of four options.
 The options are displayed from top to bottom in order of their importance established during planning research.
 The app displays a welcome message to inform the user of its purpuse and simple to follow instructions on how to begin.

     <br>